French Defence: Old main line: 4.Bg5 Be7 5.e5 Nfd7 6.Bxe7 Qxe7

-Alekhine-Chatard Attack: 4.Bg5 Be7 5.e5 Nfd7 6.h4
+Alekhine–Chatard Attack: 6.h4

 An alternative for White is the gambit 6.h4, which was devised by Adolf Albin and played by Chatard, but not taken seriously until the game Alekhine-Fahrni, Mannheim 1914.
 It is known today as the Albin–Chatard Attack or the Alekhine–Chatard Attack.
+Additional names are Chatard–Alekhine Attack, Albin Attack, and Alekhine Attack.
 After 6...Bxg5 7.hxg5 Qxg5 8.Nh3 Qe7 9.Qg4 g6 10.Ng5 (the reason for 8.Nh3 rather than 8.Nf3 is to play Qg4), White has sacrificed a pawn to keep the black king in the centre, as castling neither queenside nor kingside appears safe.
 Another point of the gambit is that Black's natural French Defence move 6...c5 runs into 7.Bxe7 when Black must either move the king with 7...Kxe7 or allow 7...Qxe7 8.Nb5! with a dual threat of Nc7+, winning the rook on a8, and Nd6+, when Black's king must move and the knight is very strong on d6.
 Black may decline the gambit in several ways such as 6...a6 and 6...h6.
 After 6...a6, White can continue to play for an attack with the aggressive 7.Qg4! threatening Bxe7 and then Qxg7.
 Black is forced to eliminate the bishop with 7...Bxg5 8.hxg5, opening up the h-file.
 A wild game with unsafe kings is sure to ensue.
 6...h6 is a safer declination of the sacrifice, forcing the bishop to trade with 7.Bxe7 Qxe7 after which White may continue to try to attack on the kingside in anticipation of Black castling kingside (since queenside castling is undesirable due to the need for c5) with 8.f4 a6 9.g4 with a menacing attack.